JurassicJaws1989/CS-350/README.md

 - We were also required to provide a task scheduler diagram and a written report

 # What did you do particularly well?
+One thing that exceeded my expectation was my ability to acheive the required functionality in the prototype at a code level.
+I do not have any experience with embedded systems, and have not had a ton of experience writing in C. Due to this, I had some trepedations when reading through some of the requirements.
+I am proud of my ability to work through these challenges, and am also thankful for the provided resources, my intructor, and my class peers for all of the help while working through this project.
+# Where could you improve?
+With my experience previously mentioned, I think one area of improvement is gaining a stronger fundamental understanding on the concepts.
+Especially when the peripherals are concerned.
+I think that my code could have been cleaner, and better organized.
+While it did end up functional in the end, I am thinking that it could have been better commented and more readable.
+# What tools and/or resources are you adding to your support network?
+Throughout this project, and this class as a whole, I have been introduced to a multitude of new concepts and resources.
+While this has simply scratched the surface, I now have the tools equipped that enable me learn more.